canonical/real-time-ubuntu-docs/docs/explanation/priority-inversion-inheritance.rst

 The low-priority task L runs until it takes a lock; in the diagram below, the blue bar turns purple.
 After acquiring it, task L holds the lock and begins modifying some critical sections within the kernel.
 Once the higher-priority task H appears, it preempts task L and starts to run.
-At this point, task H would like to acquire the same lock task L is holding.
+At this point, task H tries to acquire the same lock task L is holding.
 As it can't do so, the higher-priority task H goes to sleep and waits for the lower-priority task L to release the lock.
-Task L thus continues running while Task H is sleeping.
+Task L thus continues running while task H is sleeping.
 In such a setup, priority inversion can occur if a medium-priority task M comes along and preempts task L.
 Once task M starts running, the high-priority task H will potentially wait for an unbounded amount of time, preventing it from doing work in a critical kernel section.
 Improving the flexibility to preempt tasks executing within the kernel would thus help guarantee an upper time boundary.